isaacnmm/pestpolicy-hugo2XX/content/posts/best-short-scale-electric-guitars/index.md

 ---
 title: Best Short Scale Electric Guitars
-description: If you are a kid, a player with petite hands or a traveler wishing to play the guitar - the best short scale electric guitars more playable.
-It has a shorter...
+description: If you are a kid, a player with petite hands or a traveler wishing to play the guitar
 slug: /best-short-scale-electric-guitars/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00